Alex Kirilloff Player Props: Twins vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Giants pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Giants' 4.32 team ERA ranks 16th among all league pitching staffs.
+- The Giants have the 18th-ranked team ERA among all MLB pitching staffs (4.30).

-- The Giants rank 16th in baseball in home runs surrendered (56 total, 1.2 per game).
+- The Giants rank 17th in baseball in home runs given up (58 total, 1.2 per game).

-- Cobb makes the start for the Giants, his 10th of the season.
-He is 3-1 with a 1.94 ERA and 44 strikeouts through 51 2/3 innings pitched.
+- DeSclafani makes the start for the Giants, his 10th of the season.
+He is 3-3 with a 3.09 ERA and 41 strikeouts in 55 1/3 innings pitched.

-- His most recent appearance was on Wednesday against the Philadelphia Phillies, when the righty threw 3 1/3 innings, surrendering two earned runs while allowing five hits.
+- The right-hander last pitched on Saturday against the Miami Marlins, when he tossed 5 1/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.